cosmos/cosmos-sdk/x/distribution/spec/04_messages.md

 rewards = rewards + (R(B) - R(PN)) * stake
 ```

-Put another way, the historical rewards are calculated retroactively by playing back all the slashes, and attenuating the delegator's stake at each step.
+The historical rewards are calculated retroactively by playing back all the slashes and then attenuating the delegator's stake at each step.
-The final calculated stake should be equivalent to the actual staked coins in the delegation, within a margin of error due to rounding errors.
+The final calculated stake is equivalent to the actual staked coins in the delegation with a margin of error due to rounding errors.

 Response: